Hitting the Spot: Pleasure-based sex education for all

 Questions answered during this workshop include: Where are these spots?
 Why do they feel good?
 What kind of sex toys, lubricants and techniques can we use to help us make them feel good?
 How does actively practicing consent bring greater sexual pleasure to myself & my partners?

-Walk away feeling empowered by new knowledge about how to bring yourself and your partners intentional pleasure in a straight-forward, safe and accessible environment.
+Walk away feeling empowered by new knowledge about how to bring yourself and your partners intentional pleasure.
 Propel radical sex education forward by starting in the most familiar place – with your own bodies, between your own sheets.

 This workshop is open to all bodies, genders & identities.
 Language in this workshop honors the gender & sexuality spectrum rather than the binary and all participants are encouraged to practice self-care in their level of participation & attendance.

 Yana Tallon-Hicks is a consent, sex & sexuality writer and educator living in Northampton, MA and is a graduate of Hampshire College where she studied LGBTQ+ community and sex education.
 Her work centers around the belief that pleasure-positive & consent-based sex education can positively impact our lives and the world.